mwcproject/docs/restore_from_seed_qt-wallet.md

  `rmdir /S /Q C:\Users\%username%\.mwc\main\chain_data`

- Make sure your Node is Synced completely before further actions you can see this by a gree Circle in the bottom right "Mainnet" Button:
+ Make sure your Node is Synced completely before further actions you can see this by a green Circle in the bottom right "Mainnet" Button.